 - If you’d like to try tarhana soup and are like us and have a bit of an aversion to packet soups, you can buy tarhana from the markets.
 Just look for the stalls selling dried beans and rice etc. There’s usually a big sack of tarhana in the mix somewhere.

-- If you want to know more about the traditional process of making tarhana dough, it’s explained vividly in this great blog post by Olga at Delicious Istanbul.
+- If you want to know more about the traditional process of making tarhana dough, it’s explained in this video on SBS Food.